 - It is concave and directed medially and forwards.

-- It provides three longitudinal ridges, which in turn provide connection to the intramuscular tendons of subscapularis muscle.
+- It supplies three longitudinal ridges, which in turn supply connection to the intramuscular tendons of subscapularis muscle.

 The serratus anterior muscle is inserted on this surface with the medial border and inferior angle.